slatedocs/slate/source/index.html.md

   - `cancelled`: order is completely cancelled
   - `rejected`: order is rejected (not placed on the exchange)
   - `partially_cancelled`: order is partially cancelled
-  - `untriggered`: stop varinat order was not triggered
+  - `untriggered`: stop variant order was not triggered